jusbuckingham/jusbuckingham/README.md

-# jusbuckingham.com
+# Jus Buckingham | Artist, Technologist, Visionary

-Welcome to my personal site — a modern, minimal digital home for my work as an artist, technologist, and entrepreneur.
-It highlights my background, showcases current projects, and presents selected works with clarity and purpose.
+Welcome to my digital home—a modern, minimal showcase for my work as an artist, technologist, and entrepreneur.
+Here you’ll find my background, current projects like Kofa.ai, and selected works that bridge art, business, and technology.

 ## 🛠️ Tech Stack